geocoder-php/Geocoder/README.md

     ;
 ```

-The `using()` method allows you to choose the `provider` to use.
-When you deal with multiple providers, you may want to
+The `using()` method allows you to choose the `provider` to use by its name.
-choose one of them.
+When you deal with multiple providers, you may want to choose one of them.
 The default behavior is to use the first one but it can be annoying.

 Reverse Geocoding
 -----------------